oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

     phone_call:
         # ...
         transitions:
+            start_process:
+                is_start: true                              # Start new workflow
+                step_to: start_conversation                 # The name of next step that will be set to Workflow Item
+                init_context_attribute: my_init_context     # Name of attribute which contains init context
+                init_entities:                              # List of entities where will be displayed transition button "start_process"
+                    - 'Oro\Bundle\TaskBundle\Entity\Task'
+                init_routes:                                # List of routes where will be displayed transition button "start_process"
+                    - 'oro_task_view'
+                transition_definition: start
             connected:                                      # Unique name of transition
                 step_to: start_conversation                 # The name of next step that will be set to Workflow Item
                                                             # when transition will be performed